Understanding Defamation in Ontario

 How to Prepare for a Civil Defamation Case?

-Civil defamation defence lawyers in Ontario prepare for cases by gathering evidence to support defences like truth or fair comment.
-This involves collecting documents, witness statements, and expert testimony to substantiate the factual basis of the statements in question.
+Civil defamation defence lawyers in Ontario can prepare for cases by amalgamating evidence to support defences—defences like truth or fair comment.
+This involves collecting documents, witness statements, and expert testimony to substantiate the factual basis and legal validity of the statements in question.
 Lawyers consider the context in which the statements were made to argue for defences like privilege or responsible communication.
 They may also negotiate settlements or seek to dismiss the case before trial through motions.
+Mandatory mediation is an important part before going to trial, because if trial can be avoided, it will generally save all the parties legal costs.

 What are the Possible Legal Outcomes of a Civil Defamation Lawsuit in Ontario?